api-platform/docs/distribution/index.md

 symfony serve
 ```

-All JavaScript components are also [available as standalone libraries](https://github.com/api-platform?language=javascript)
+All TypeScript components are also [available as standalone libraries](https://github.com/api-platform?language=typescript)
 installable with npm (or any other package manager).

 **Note:** when installing API Platform this way, the API will be exposed at the `/api/` path.
 You need to open `http://localhost:8000/api/` to see the API documentation.